 Columbus is a medium-sized city located in the state of Indiana.
 With a population of 46,690 people and 13 constituent neighborhoods, Columbus is the 21st largest community in Indiana.

-Columbus is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Columbus is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Columbus is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Columbus who work in management occupations (12.35%), office and administrative support (10.11%), and architecture and engineering (8.70%).
+There are especially a lot of people living in Columbus who work in management occupations (12.25%), office and administrative support (10.70%), and architecture and engineering (9.75%).